Alcohol withdrawal symptoms?

 - Extremely high heart rate and blood pressure

-Based on what you've said, it sounds as though you've had limited success trying to stop drinking.
-You mention that you don't go to doctors and would like to work through this on your own.
+Based on what you've said, it sounds as though you've had limited success in quitting drinking on your own without other supports.
 Has this strategy worked for you?
 What is it about seeing a health care provider that is unappealing to you?
 What would it be like for you to talk to a professional who may provide some support and help?
+Are you open to seeking support from others who aren't health care providers?
 It's understandable that talking to someone about your alcohol use may feel uncomfortable or overwhelming.
-Several options exist and knowing what to expect may make it easier for you to reach out for help.
-Recovering from strong conditions usually require both internal (your willpower) and external (outside help, other people, services) forces.
-Perhaps you may consider enlisting external support to really increase the odds towards your success.
+That being said, recovering from a dependency usually requires both internal (your willpower) and external (outside help, other people, services) forces.
+Although it can be nerve-wracking to seek support, it’s a tough syndrome to kick on your own — research has shown that of people with alcohol dependencies, only about 20 percent are able to quit without the help of treatment or a program.
+If you do decide to reach out, there are several options you might explore.

-If you choose to see a healthcare provider, s/he may ask about your medical history, your alcohol consumption, and your symptoms, especially as they relate to going cold turkey.
+In the case that you see a health care provider, they may ask about your medical history, your alcohol consumption, and your symptoms, especially as they relate to going cold turkey.
 Your honesty will help the provider take the best possible care of you.
-S/he may refer you to a substance abuse counselor or program to determine why and when your drinking became excessive and uncontrollable to develop a plan to combat your dependency.
+They may refer you to a substance abuse counselor or program to better understand why and when your drinking became excessive and uncontrollable to develop a plan to combat your dependency.

-A myriad of services and resources are available to you.
-Your job may offer a confidential Employee Assistance Program (EAP) that aids its employees in finding the correct substance abuse services to fight their dependencies or addictions.
-Alcoholics Anonymous (AA) is another option to consider.
-If you wish, you may even go to a meeting in a different part of town so that you don't encounter any family, friends, or work associates along the way.
-Al-Anon/Alateen is a similar program, but is geared towards your family and friends.
+A myriad of services and resources are available to support you in the process of quitting drinking.
+Your job may offer a confidential employee assistance program (EAP) that aids its employees in finding substance abuse services to fight their dependencies or addictions.
+If you're concerned about cost, you may consider reviewing Finding low-cost counseling to learn more about options that fit into your budget.
+Alcoholics Anonymous (AA), where you can find other people who have been in similar situations to you, is another option to consider.
+Al-Anon/Alateen is a similar program, but is geared towards family and friends of people who drink.

 Even though you want to stop drinking without any help, recovery from alcohol use is difficult and time-consuming — if not all-consuming — so taking advantage of resources and support available to you may significantly help with the day-by-day.
-Consider taking this next step in addressing this problem with alcohol so that it will no longer harm you, your loved ones, and your employment.
-You may take this step of inquiring about help.
-These are brave moves and a good start to finding the support you need and deserve.
+You've already taken a step by reaching out for information, so kudos to you!
+Best of luck with whatever steps you choose to take next.